On groups of units of special and one-relator inverse monoids: Makanin-style presentation theorems for special inverse monoids

 \begin{cor} Let $M = \Ipres{A}{r=1}$ and let $r \equiv r_1 \ldots r_k$ be the factorisation of $r$ into minimal invertible pieces.
 If there is a basis $p_1, \ldots, p_n$ of $\Ggen{r_1, \ldots, r_k} \leq F_A$ satisfying the condition in the statement of Theorem~\ref{thm:posets} then the group of units of $M$ is a one-relator group.
 Specifically, expressing each $r_j=r_j^\prime(p_1,\dots, p_n)$ in $F_A$, where $r_j^\prime\in \overline{\{x_1,\dots,x_n\}}^\ast$, the group of units of $M$ is defined by

 \end{cor}

 \begin{proof} This follows immediately from Theorem \ref{thm:posets} and Corollary \ref{cor:freefor}. \end{proof}

-As a special case of Theorem \ref{thm:posets} we see that any sets $\{p_1,\dots,p_n\}\subseteq F_A$ of the following types are free for substitutions into any one-relator presentations: \begin{enumerate}[leftmargin=10mm,itemsep=1mm,label=\textup{(F\arabic*)}] \item $p_i$s are powers of distinct generators from $A$ (this is Corollary 4.10.2 in \cite{mks}); \item $p_i$s are words over disjoint subalphabets of $A$; \item for each $p_i$ there exists a letter $a_i\in A$ which appears in $p_i$ precisely once, and does not appear in any $p_j$ with $j<i$. \end{enumerate}

-We do not know whether the assumptions in Theorems \ref{thm:posets} or \ref{thm:markers} actually imply that the sets in question are free for substitutions in \emph{any} presentations.
-However, this is the case for the above-listed special instances.
+As a special case of Theorem \ref{thm:posets} we see that any sets $\{p_1,\dots,p_n\}\subseteq F_A$ of the following types are free for substitutions into any one-relator presentations: \begin{enumerate}[leftmargin=10mm,itemsep=1mm,label=\textup{(F\arabic*)}] \item $p_i$s are powers of distinct generators from $A$ (this is Corollary 4.10.2 in \cite{mks}); \item $p_i$s are words over disjoint subalphabets of $A$; \item for each $p_i$ there exists a letter $a_i\in A$ which appears in $p_i$ precisely once, and does not appear in any $p_j$ with $j<i$. \end{enumerate} We do not know whether the assumptions in Theorems \ref{thm:posets} or \ref{thm:markers} actually imply that the sets in question are free for substitutions in \emph{any} presentations.
+However, this is the case for the above-listed special instances as we shall see in the next theorem.